plone/training/docs/voltoaddons/03-block-view.md

 ```

 Notice the similarity with Python decorators.
-In our case, the HOC is a function that returns a React component.
+In our case, the HOC is a function that, given a component as input, returns
+a React component.

 Now let's move the file download and parsing logic to this HOC.
 We'll create the `src/hocs/withFileData.js` file: